Minnesota Permit To Purchase

-Minnesota Motor Vehicle Accident Report–If you are in accident, every driver in a crash involving $1,000.00 or more in property damage, MUST COMPLETE the Minnesota Motor Vehicle Accident Report and send it to Driver and Vehicle Services within 10 days.
+Every driver involved in a crash resulting in $1,000.00 or more in property damage MUST COMPLETE the Minnesota Motor Vehicle Accident Report and send it to Driver and Vehicle Services within 10 days (mailing address is listed on the form).
 Failure to provide this information is a misdemeanor under Minnesota Statute 169.09, subdivision 7.

 Special Vehicle Permit Application Form (Golf carts, ATVs, Mini-Trucks, and UTVs)

 Special Vehicle permit applications must be submitted to St. Charles City Hall for processing.
 Please make sure you read, sign, and date the acknowledgment form that accompanies this application; failure to do so may result in delays in processing your application.

 If you live within city limits, a police officer will drop off your permit at the residence listed on the application and will have to inspect your special vehicle for required equipment.

 If you live outside city limits, you will be notified when your permit is ready for pick up at City Hall, at which point arrangements should also be made for an officer to inspect your special vehicle for required equipment.